fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

   └── myModule.ts
 ```

-In TypeScript, with the *resolveJsonModule* option set to true, the file <i>myModule.json</i> becomes a valid node module.
-Now, imagine a scenario where we wish to take the file <i>myModule.ts</i> into use:
+In TypeScript, with the *resolveJsonModule* option set to true, the file *myModule.json* becomes a valid node module.
+Now, imagine a scenario where we wish to take the file *myModule.ts* into use:

 ```js
 import myModule from "./myModule";